RaniaHaj/ShortURL/README.md

 https://www.a2hosting.com/kb/developer-corner/mysql/connecting-to-mysql-using-python
-Step 3: Every thing is ready you can run the code. in case you want to the sql tables you need to download MYSql workbench Add ne connection and fill this fields:
+Step 3: Every thing is ready you can run the code. in case you want to the sql tables you need to download MYSql workbench Add new connection and fill this fields:
 Host:bpyehzw0tbncbbblslvj-mysql.services.clever-cloud.com
 User:uzfrys137onqxtxt
 Password:1KnD3S6mCTHw1RZAHL0O